-- 1. Various factors like antimicrobial therapy prior to sample collection; transitory bacteremia or contamination of the patient's blood/other body fluid by exogenous flora and volume of blood drawn may affect the recovery of clinically significant microorganisms.
-Ideally, blood cultures should be done before initiation of antimicrobial therapy. - 2.
-SPS inhibits the growth of certain strains of Neisseria species, Gardnerellla vaginalis, Streptobacillus moniliformis and all strains of Peptostreptococcus anaerobius.
-Since blood can neutralize the toxicity of SPS towards organisms sensitive to SPS, the presence of maximum volumes of blood (8-10 mL) can help to optimize recovery of these organisms. - 3.
-Premature discarding of apparently negative blood cultures or infrequent observations may result in failure to detect the presence of pathogenic microorganisms or in loss of viability. - 4.
-A 14-day incubation period is adequate for the recovery of yeast.
-However, if dimorphic fungi are suspected to be present, blood cultures may require incubation for an additional two weeks. - 5.
-False negative readings may result when certain organisms are present which do not produce enough CO2 to be detected by the system.
+1. Various factors like antimicrobial therapy prior to sample collection; transitory bacteremia or contamination of the patient's blood/other body fluid by exogenous flora and volume of blood drawn may affect the recovery of clinically significant microorganisms.
+Ideally, blood/other body fluid cultures should be done before initiation of antimicrobial therapy.

+2. SPS inhibits the growth of certain strains of Neisseria species, Gardnerellla vaginalis, Streptobacillus moniliformis and all strains of Peptostreptococcus anaerobius.
+Since blood can neutralize the toxicity of SPS towards organisms sensitive to SPS, the presence of maximum volumes of blood (8-10 mL) can help to optimize recovery of these organisms.

+3. Premature discarding of apparently negative blood cultures or infrequent observations may result in failure to detect the presence of pathogenic microorganisms or in loss of viability.

+4. False negative readings may result when certain organisms are present which do not produce enough CO2 to be detected by the system.

-6. False positive results may occur when white blood cell count is high.
+5. False positive results may occur when the white blood cell count is high.